-If drawn face-up during the "Kick Open The Door" phase, they immediately attack the person who drew them.
+If a monster is drawn face-up during the "Kick Open The Door" phase, it immediately attacks the person who drew it.

-If acquired any other way, they go into your hand and may be played during "Looking For Trouble," or played on another player with the Wandering Monster card.
+If a monster is acquired any other way, it goes into your hand and may be played during "Looking For Trouble," or played on another player with the Wandering Monster card.